aleabodo/survival-pi-docs/docs/wiki/How To Contribute/tutorial.md

 1. **Easy Method** - For beginners, with simple steps to make edits.
 2. **Advanced Method** - For users familiar with Git, explaining how to install, build, and run the website locally for testing.

 Don't be intimidated; contributing is quite straightforward!
-Rune222 even figured it out before this tutorial was written 🤙.
+Rune222 even figured it out before I got the chance to write this tutorial 🤙.

 If you have questions, feel free to ask!